asterinas/asterinas/osdk/README.md

 #### Requirements

-Currenly, `cargo-osdk` only supports x86_64 ubuntu system.
+Currently, `cargo-osdk` only supports x86_64 ubuntu system.

 To run a kernel with QEMU, `cargo-osdk` requires the following tools to be installed:
 - Rust >= 1.75.0